Lindsey Stirling (album): Track listing

 Tracks 4, 7, and 10 previously appeared on Stirling's 2010 EP, Lindsey Stomp.
 Tracks 1, 3, and 9 had been released as standalone digital singles in 2011, 2012, and 2012, respectively.

 Re-release

-On October 29, 2013, Lindsey Stirling's self-titled studio album was re-released in the US, almost a year after its first official release.
+On October 29, 2013, the album was re-released in the US, almost a year after its first official release.
 The second version of the album consisted mainly of the original setlist, in addition to bonus tracks.
 The album had some special added bonus tracks if it had been pre-ordered or bought at Target.com or Target retail locations in the US.

 On November 8, 2013, Billboard announced that Stirling's studio album had its best sales week ever; by selling 10,000 copies of the extended version of the album; it re-peaked at number 23, passing its previous peak of 79.
 By May 2014, the album had sold 327,000 copies in total in the United States.